Shezz7/HTB-writeups/jerry/jerry.md

 ## Port scanning

 We start by scanning open ports on the box with nmap to see what we're dealing with.
-Running a TCP scan for all ports alongwith service/version detection, we get the following results:
+Running a TCP scan for all ports along with service/version detection, we get the following results:

 ```console
 kali@kali:~/Desktop/htb/jerry$ nmap -sT -sV 10.10.10.95 -A -p0-65535